bondgh0954/Capstone_project1/README.md

 install docker inside jenkins container to be able to execute docker commands in jenkins install envsubst inside jenkins to be able to subtitute environment variable in the yaml configuration files

+#### Step 1 Install and initialise Jenkins
+Create a server on DigitalOcean platform and install jenkins container on the server.

+Run Jenkins as a container on the server

 #### Step 2 : Create eks cluster and ecr registry
 EKS cluster is created using the eksctl command in the commandline.